rizkjackson/CBC-website/content/sequencing/index.md

  - Exon arrays
  - Genotyping arrays
  - Copy number arrays
+* ... and much more.

-If you need help analyzing these or other types of data, don't hesitate to [contact] us.
+If you need help, don't hesitate to [contact] us.
 We are here to support you and your research.

 We also have long-term experience in methods and pipeline development, which sometimes is needed, particularly in novel research projects.